moq-wg/moq-transport/draft-ietf-moq-transport.md

 this draft except OBJECT and OBJECT_WITH_LENGTH are sent on the control stream after the Setup message.
-Control messages MUST NOT be sent on any other stream, and a peer receiving a control message on a different stream closes the session as a 'Protocol Violation'.
-Objects MUST NOT be sent on the control stream, and a peer receiving an Object on the control stream closes the session as a 'Protocol Violation'.
+Control messages MUST NOT be sent on any other stream, and a peer receiving a control message on a different stream closes the session as a SESSION_PROTOCOL_VIOLATION.
+Objects MUST NOT be sent on the control stream, and a peer receiving an Object on the control stream closes the session as a SESSION_PROTOCOL_VIOLATION.

 This draft only specifies a single use of bidirectional streams.
 Objects are sent on unidirectional streams.
-Because there are no other uses of bidirectional streams, a peer MAY currently close the session as a 'Protocol Violation' if it receives a second bidirectional stream.
+Because there are no other uses of bidirectional streams, a peer MAY currently close the session as a SESSION_PROTOCOL_VIOLATION if it receives a second bidirectional stream.

 The control stream MUST NOT be closed at the underlying transport layer while the session is active.
-Doing so results in the session being closed as a 'Protocol Violation'.
+Doing so results in the session being closed as a SESSION_PROTOCOL_VIOLATION.

 ## Stream Cancellation